pebblecode/pebblecode.com/README.md

 The staging site (http://pebblecode-staging.herokuapp.com/) is intended as a staging ground for changes before they go into production.
 It is a place for sanity checks before it goes live.

-To deploy the master branch to staging
+To deploy the master branch to staging (assuming you have set up the git remote branch)

 	  bundle exec rake shipit[staging]